The Perkins INfrared Exosatellite Survey (PINES) I. Survey Overview, Reduction Pipeline, and Early Results: Photometric Performance and First Results

 We used the \textit{J}-band noise model in Figure \ref{fig:noise_performance} to estimate our transit detection sensitivity.
 We simulated cycling observations for every target in our sample assuming an exposure time of 60 seconds, a block length of 12 minutes, and a cycle length of 1 hour (typical of the PINES cycling strategy).
 We converted the known spectral types of our targets to $T_{eff}$ values using the $T_{eff}$-SpT relation from \citet{Faherty2016} for field M6-T9 dwarfs, then selected a random age for each from a uniform distribution from 0.25 to 10 Gyr.
 These temperatures and ages were used to obtain realistic radius estimates for each target (given the random age assumptions) using the evolutionary models from \citet{Baraffe2015}.
 We then calculated the minimum planet radius that could decrement one block of data to a significance of 5-$\sigma$, assuming the \textit{J}-band noise model shown in Figure \ref{fig:noise_performance}.
+We emphasize that this noise model does not include sources of astrophysical or systematic noise, which would strictly increase the size of the smallest detectable planet around a given PINES target.
+The results of this estimation, then, should be interpreted as lower limits to our planet detection sensitivity, and a full injection/recovery simulation will be required to establish our true sensitivity on a target-by-target basis.

 We show the results of this analysis in Figure \ref{fig:transit_sensitivity}.
 The targets are colored by their spectral type, and a third-degree polynomial fit to the results is shown as a black line.
 A histogram of target \textit{J}-band magnitudes is shown on the top axis.
 A clear dependence on spectral type can be seen in this plot.
 Early L dwarfs are found in larger quantity above the polynomial fit than below, while the opposite is true for later-type sources.
-This is because sub-stellar objects shrink with time; if two objects have the same age, the earlier spectral type will have a larger radius than the later spectral type, requiring larger-radius planets to meet the 5-$\sigma$ detection criterion..
+This is because sub-stellar objects shrink with time; if two objects have the same age, the earlier spectral type will have a larger radius than the later spectral type, requiring larger-radius planets to meet the 5-$\sigma$ detection criterion.